tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 ### IP Tunnel

-This is a feature to allow cjdns nodes that do not have a ISP connection to tunnel Internet traffic through the mesh network, by choosing an Internet-to-cjdns gateway node.
+This is a feature to allow cjdns nodes that do not have an ISP connection to tunnel Internet traffic through the mesh network, by choosing an Internet-to-cjdns gateway node.
 This requires a gateway node to be set up, and then configurations on the client side to elect to use that gateway, much like how you would use a VPN.
 We have this working and will soon incorporate this into the prototype release.

 ## Monitoring